Recent Activities

 Forgotten your login information?
 Login information for the services above can usually be found inside a student's home learning diary.
 If you have lost or forgotten your username or password, please let us know as soon as you can and we will be able to reset it for you.

 English: Our class novel for this term is Trash by Andy Mulligan, which will inspire a range of narrative writing.
-Further to this, we will also cover writing to persuade, both in speeches and letters, on the topic of the environment to match our learning in Geography.
+Further to this, we will also cover writing to persuade, both in speeches and letters, on the topic of the environment.

 Science: Our focus in Science this term is on animals, including humans.
 We begin with examining how nutrients and water are transported around the body via the circulatory system.
-We then chart the changes in humans from birth to old age and how our bodies are affected by various factors.
+We then chart the changes in humans from birth to old age and how our bodies are affected by various factors such as diet, drugs and exercise.

 SCARF: Our SCARF themes this term are “keeping myself safe” and “growing and changing”.
 This includes work on how our bodies change during puberty and, for year 6, human reproduction.